EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.SolarSys.md

 ### celestial.SolarSys.planet_obj_conj

-planets_obj_conj function                                            ephem Description:   Calculate planet-object conjunctions/occultations, In which two planets are occult or found within
+planets_obj_conj function                                            ephem Description:   Calculate planet-object conjunctions/occultations, In which two planets are occult or found within DistThresh from each other as observed from